-Pursuant to the requirements for amending the Territorial Sea Plan under ORS 196.471, to carry out the policies of the Oregon Ocean Resources Management Act and consistent with the statewide planning goals, the Land Conservation and Development Commission has designated areas of the territorial sea appropriate for the development of renewable energy facilities (See appendix C map), and established the review standards for siting projects within those designated areas (See Section B.4).
-Renewable energy facilities development of the state lands of the territorial sea lying seaward of Extreme Low Water (which is the seaward boundary of the Ocean Shore State Recreation Area) shall be sited within the areas designated for that use so as to avoid, minimize or mitigate the adverse effects of that development, and to protect: renewable marine resources, biological diversity and functional integrity of marine ecosystem, important marine habitat, and areas important to fisheries, as defined in Statewide Planning Goal 19 Ocean Resources.
+Pursuant to the requirements for amending the Territorial Sea Plan under ORS 196.471, to carry out the policies of the Oregon Ocean Resources Management Act and consistent with the statewide planning goals, the Land Conservation and Development Commission has designated areas of the territorial sea appropriate for the development of renewable energy facilities (see Map Designations in Appendix B), and established the review standards for siting projects within those designated areas (see section B.4).
+Renewable energy facilities development of the state lands of the territorial sea lying seaward of Extreme Low Water (i.e. the seaward boundary of the Ocean Shore State